0x4447/0x4447_product_s3_email/README.md

 - 6x CodeBuilds
 - 3x Lambdas

-Once deployed the code for the Lambdas will be automatically updated, and the CodePipeline will keep the Lambda code up-to-date since it will push new code every time the selected brunch gets updated.
+Once deployed the code for the Lambdas will be automatically updated, and the CodePipeline will keep the Lambda code up-to-date since it will push new code every time the selected brunch gets new code.

+All the resources of the project can be found [here](https://github.com/0x4447?utf8=%E2%9C%93&q=0x4447-product-s3-email).

 # How dose it work